Extremal metrics on toric surfaces: Introduction

 Acknowledgments.
-We would like to thank Xiuxiong Chen, Yongbin Ruan and Gang Tian for their interest in the project and continuing support.
+We would like to thank Xiuxiong Chen, Yongbin Ruan and Gang Tian for their interests in the project and continuing supports.
 We would also like to thank Bo Guan and Qing Han for their valuable discussions.
 The first author is partially supported by NSFC 10631050 and NKBRPC (2006CB805905), and the second author is partially supported by NSFC 10631050, NKBRPC (2006CB805905) and RFDP (20060610004).